katy6514/carecats/readme.md

-#CARE cats
+# CARE cats

-A web app for a wild cat sanctuary in Texas.
+A web app for a wildcat sanctuary in Texas.